×

 Why Is Finland Not More Visible Abroad?

 Rainer Mahlamäki sees at least three factors that explain the modest international visibility of contemporary Finnish architecture.
-The photos in the article show the 11 Finnish buildings that have been shortlisted for the Mies van der Rohe Award.
+The photos in the article show the 11 buildings located in Finland that have been shortlisted for the Mies van der Rohe Award.

 Column — 1.5.2024